-In any case involving the guardianship of the person of a minor child, the Court may require the parties to participate in mediation as the court deems appropriate, including, but not limited to, the parties compliance with the provisions of Rule 7.4 herein above.
+Local Rules of Court - Inyo County Superior Court (Rev. 7-1-require the parties to participate in mediation as the court deems appropriate, including, but not limited to, the parties compliance with the provisions of Rule 7.4 herein above.
 (Adopted, effective July 1, 2010)